Keyboard Shortcuts?f

 • NShow talk notes latex source

-Decision Theory is about how individuals decide which of several available actions to perform (Jeffrey, 1983, p. textbook:][).
-Game Theory is a development which focusses on how interacting individuals select actions when which outcome one individuals’s action brings about depends on how another acts.
+Decision Theory is about how individuals decide which of several available actions to perform (Jeffrey, 1983, p. textbook:).

-How do rational agents decide which of several available actions to perform?
+simple question: How do rational agents decide which of several available actions to perform ?

 ‘we wish to find the mathematically complete principles which define “rational behavior” for the participants in a social economy, and to derive from them the general characteristics of that behavior’